Alex-H1/site-refactor/README.md

-Site-Refactor

-A couple of changes that I made.
-One of the changes is added a id atribute  to line 29 and a alt to the img.To change semantic html I added a footertag to line 74-79, a aside tag to line 51 and nav tags to the header.
+# site-refactor

+## semantic elements
+Some changes that occured to help the semantic elements is the addtion of an id attribute to line 29, another change that occured was the adittion of alt tags.

+## html structure
+to improve the html structure some additions to the html include the addition of header, footer, sections, and a aside tag.

+## final notes
+to follow semantic structure some final notes are that the header is in sequential order.
+Another note is that there is a descriptive page website.